• Skip to primary navigation

 This is a great soup to double for guests, or to freeze for another meal - so long as you have a cooking pot large enough.

-Storing My Chicken Bacon and Vegetable Soup
+Storing My Chicken and Bacon Soup

 You can store soup leftovers in an air-tight container or resealable food bag in the fridge for up to 3 days (cook day + 2).
 You can also freeze them, just defrost for 24 hours in the fridge and reheat until steaming hot all the way through.